ska-telescope/developer.skatelescope.org/src/development/k8s-verification-steps.rst

     GitTreeState:"clean", BuildDate:"2019-07-18T09:18:22Z", GoVersion:"go1.12.5", Compiler:"gc", Platform:"linux/amd64"}
     The connection to the server localhost:8080 was refused - did you specify the right host or port?

+Verify that `Minikube is installed <https://kubernetes.io/docs/tasks/tools/install-minikube/>`_.

 .. code:: bash

   $ minikube

     Minikube is a CLI tool that provisions and manages single-node Kubernetes clusters optimized for development workflows...

-Once you confirmed that minikube has been installed, check if you can start up correctly.
+Once you confirmed that minikube has been installed, check if you can launch Kubernetes.
 Look out for `kubectl is now configured to use "minikube"` near the end:

 .. code:: bash